In short:

 Growing consultancies may not have needed centralized systems to capture contacts, activity, notes, quotes, estimates, plans and hours spent per customer.
 But without those capabilities, you have limited ability to spot support issues, forecast sales, execute campaigns, identify cross/upsells, do analysis or create meaningful reports that provide insight into the overall health of the business.

 The complexity of managing a $5 million to $10 million consulting firm versus that of a $2 million to $4 million business, especially in times like these, can only be wrangled with better time and project management tools and by getting serious about establishing key performance indicators.
-Here we’ll discuss six core KPIs that will help executives understand the health of the business and enable financial teams to identify and manage challenges as they come up.
+Here we’ll discuss eight core KPIs that will help executives understand the health of the business and enable financial teams to identify and manage challenges as they come up.

 The Fundamentals